boonebgorges/bp-groupblog/readme.txt

 2. Screenshot of the group blog page.

 == Changelog ==

+= 1.4 =
+* Made it compatible with WPMU 2.9 / BP 1.2
+* Moved the moment when the blog is actually created to the group save step
+* Updated the included theme to reflect the new BP Default theme
+* Added new admin option, such validation overrides and redirect option

 = 1.3.1 =
 * Prevented group creator from demoting him/herself to anything lower than administrator.